Tony Sampson

-Tony Sampson (born August 17, 1977) is a Canadian musician, oiler and retired actor.
-From 1999 to 2009, he voiced Eddy in the Cartoon Network animated series Ed, Edd n Eddy.
+Tony Sampson is a Canadian musician, oiler and retired actor.
+He is best known as the voice of Eddy in the Cartoon Network animated series Ed, Edd n Eddy.

 Biography

-Tony Sampson was born on August 17, 1977 in Vancouver, Canada.
+Tony Sampson was born in Vancouver, British Columbia, Canada.
 He has played the role of Flash in the Canadian television drama The Odyssey and Eddy from Ed, Edd, n Eddy.
 Sampson has also worked for Vancouver's Ocean Productions and Voicebox Productions, primarily in anime.

-After Ed, Edd n Eddy ended in 2009, he retired from acting to work in the oil sands industry in Fort McMurray to operate heavy equipment.
-Sampson later revealed this was because the production company he was working under threatened to blacklist him from the acting industry after requesting a modest raise.
+After Ed, Edd n Eddy ended in 2009, he retired from acting to work in the oil sands industry in Fort McMurray, operating heavy equipment.
+Sampson later revealed this was because the production company he was working under threatened to blacklist him from the acting industry after requesting a raise.

 Since 2013, he has been a musical artist with songs on Spotify and iTunes.
 Sampson once made a guest appearance at the March Toronto Anime Con in 2006.